NormanPCN/StardewValleyMods/CombatControlsRedux/README.md

 Config Setting = ControllerFix.
 Like MouseFix but for controller inputs.
 Can be useful in split screen mode.
 For when the mouse user wants the MouseFix but the controller user does not what that fix.

+### Regular Tools fix
+Config Setting = RegularToolsFix.
+If Mouse or Controller fix are enabled then regular tools will get the facing direction fix.
+You may not be able to hit diagonal tiles with this enabled.

 ### Auto Swing
 Config setting = AutoSwing.
 Holding the Use Tool button down (left click) will continuously swing the weapon.
 For swords and clubs.